White God: Plot

-Meanwhile Lili, still angry with her father and upset by the loss of Hagen, goes to a party where she drinks alcohol.
-The party is raided by the police, and Lili is taken to the station and her father called.
+Meanwhile Lili, still angry with her father and upset by the loss of Hagen, goes to a party where drugs and alcohol are present.
+The party is raided by the police, and Lili is taken to the station.
 Arriving to pick her up, her father breaks into tears and admits that he was wrong to get rid of Hagen and that while he does not understand the now-teenage Lili, he still loves her.
 The two reconcile and her father, in a gesture of getting reacquainted with his daughter, promises to attend her upcoming concert.

 On the other side of the city, Hagen escapes from the pound after killing one of the staff.
 He breaks open the cages and frees the other dogs, who follow him into the city.
 With Hagen as their leader, the dogs start an uprising against their human oppressors, wreaking mayhem as Hagen locates and kills all the people who harmed him.
 The pack reaches the concert hall where Lili is playing, and the concert-goers barricade themselves within for safety.
 Spotting Hagen, Lili sneaks out of the concert hall and follows the dog pack on her bicycle.

 Followed by his army, Hagen goes to the slaughterhouse where Lili's father works, where they appear on the verge of taking revenge on him when Lili arrives.
-At first, Hagen growls at Lili and has his army behind and around him.
+Hagen growls at Lili and his army surrounds her.
 Her father rushes from the building armed with a blowtorch to defend his daughter, but instead, Lili plays Franz Liszt's "Hungarian Rhapsody No. 2" on her trumpet.
-Hagen seems to forgive her and lies down to listen.
+Hagen calms down and lies down to listen.
 All the other dogs lie down in a gesture of reconciliation as Lili sits in their midst and continues to play.
 She then lies down facing Hagen.
 Her father, stunned at the scene, puts down his weapon and goes to lie down beside his daughter.